wp-plugins/yelp-widget-pro/readme.txt

 2. Many plugins don't have the option to disable CSS - this one does.
 If you want to style the plugin to suit your needs then enable this option.

-3. Yelp Widget Pro expandeded displaying all available options as of version 1.0
+3. Yelp Widget Pro expanded displaying all available options as of version 1.1

 4. How the widget looks in a website sidebar